Text-to-SQL Data Synthesis Pipeline

 , matching thedb_id

-in the input data.Supported Directory Structures:
+field in input data.Supported Directory Structures:

-databases/ ├── folder1/ │ └── california_schools.sqlite └── folder2/ └── hospitals.sqlite
+databases/ ├── forder1/ │ └── california_schools.sqlite └── forder2/ └── hospitals.sqlite

-databases/ ├── california_schools.sqlite └── folder1/ └── hospitals.sqlite
+databases/ ├── california_schools.sqlite └── forder1/ └── hospitals.sqlite

-database_manager = DatabaseManager( db_type="sqlite", config={ "root_path": db_root_path } )
+database_manager = DatabaseManager( db_type="sqlite", config={ "root_path": self.db_root_path } )

 Note: